hannobraun/notebooks/documentation/improvements.md

 ## Process

+- Build jig to precisely place holes
+  Preferably by puncturing (or drilling?) through all sheets at once.
+- Build jig to precisely fold signatures
 - Cut text block to size before adding the cover Otherwise the bookmark gets in the way.
 - Try preparing the cover before glueing